Port Melbourne: Cricket

 The Port Melbourne Cricket Club founded in 1874, is one of the oldest sporting clubs in Australia, and one of the twelve founding cricket clubs of the Melbourne District Cricket competition.
 Known as "the Borough", the club's long and proud history includes 2 Victorian Sub-District Cricket Association Championship Titles and 29 Premierships (including 10 in the 1st Grade).
 The club fields 5 senior teams across a number of grades and 10 junior teams in under 12's, under 14's and under 16's, as well as T20 Blast and the Milo in2CRICKET Program.
 The five senior sides now play in the Southern Bayside Cricket Competition administered by Cricket Victoria and the club plays its home games at North Port Oval.

 Association football (soccer)

-Port Melbourne is represented by the Port Melbourne Sharks, an association football team, who has produced names such as Daniel Allsopp and Rodrigo Vargas.
+Port Melbourne is represented by the Port Melbourne Sharks, an association football team, which has produced names such as Daniel Allsopp and Rodrigo Vargas.
 The team currently competes in the National Premier Leagues Victoria (second-tier in Australia, behind the A-League).
 The Sharks play their home games at SS Anderson Reserve.

 Baseball

-The Port Melbourne Baseball Club known as the "Mariners" established in 1929 plays in the Victoria Baseball Summer League, fielding 4 Senior Teams & 4 Junior Teams.
+The Port Melbourne “Mariners” Baseball Club established in 1929 plays in the Victoria Baseball Summer League, fielding six senior teams and four junior teams.
+Longstaff Field has been upgraded to include an artificial infield and competition-standard lighting, allowing the club to play night games.